AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_03.md

 ![RDP-After](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/Screenshots/Phase%20%203/RDP-After.png)

-##### ✅ Remote Desktop Troubleshooting Guide

-If you are unable to connect to a target machine via Remote Desktop Protocol (RDP), follow this structured checklist to identify and resolve the issue.
+##### ✅ If you are unable to connect to a target machine via Remote Desktop Protocol (RDP), follow this structured checklist to identify and resolve the issue.

----

-## 1. 🔌 Network Connectivity
+## 1. 🔌 Check Network Connectivity

 Confirm that the target machine is reachable from the source (e.g., Helpdesk PC or Server):